 Bird & Bird LLP is a limited liability partnership incorporated in England and Wales under the Limited Liability Partnerships Act 2000.

-All members of Bird & Bird LLP are solicitors of England and Wales, registered foreign lawyers or exempt European lawyers.
+Each of Bird & Bird LLP is a solicitor of England and Wales, registered foreign lawyer, registered European lawyer, exempt European lawyer or non-solicitor lawyer manager.

-Bird & Bird practices the law of England and Wales and not that of any other part of the United Kingdom, except to the extent that any particular law may apply throughout the United Kingdom.
+Bird & Bird practices the law of England and Wales and not that of any other part of the United Kingdom, except to the extent that a partner agrees to Bird & Bird advising on the law of any other part or any particular law that may apply throughout the United Kingdom.

 Bird & Bird LLP is authorised and regulated as a recognised body in the United Kingdom by the Solicitors Regulation Authority ("SRA") to undertake reserved work and immigration work.
 The SRA is the successor regulator in England and Wales to The Law Society of England and Wales as from 1 July 2007.